 Riding The M365

 The M365 has a high-capacity 280 Wh (Watt-hour) battery, which produces 250-500 Watts of motor power for the wheel.
 What does that mean?
-Well, it dertermines two things: how fast you can go, and how far you can go.
+Well, it determines two things: how fast you can go, and how far you can go.
 Of course, there are other variables, most notably the weight of the rider, but assuming you are not Giant Haystacks (or The Rock if you are too young to remember Giant Haystacks) and your ride is over level ground, Xiaomi stipulates a top-speed of 25 km/h (16 mph) and a range of 30 km (18 miles).
 I have found this to be pretty accurate.
-I easily hit 14 mph - though it feels a lot faster! - and have travelled more than 25 kilometers on a single battery charge.
+I easily hit 14 mph - though it feels a lot faster - and have travelled more than 25 kilometers on a single battery charge.

 |Size (Unfolded)||108 x 43 x 114 cm|

 |Range||30 km (18 miles)|